Residency for Tuition Purposes

 - Indiana Metro & Reciprocity Tuition Rate Information & Applications

-- Military, Veteran & Dependent Tuition Rate Information & Application (search "Ohio G.I.
+- Military, Veteran & Dependent Tuition Rate Information & Application (discussed as "Ohio G.I.
 Promise")

 These special rates do require application and approval.
 Also, changes to your academic program could change your eligibility once approved since there are programs limits to metro and reciprocity rates.

 Tuition-based scholarship students who could be eligible for these special tuition programs may be limited to the reduced rate in their scholarship determination until such time they apply for the rate adjustment and are deemed ineligible.

 Financial aid budgets and award amounts can be affected by your residency classification.
 Changes can occur in awards with any change in residency.
 As well, acceptance of some aid programs such as the Parent PLUS Loan can directly affect your ability to apply for Ohio residency.

 If you are in the process of changing your residency, you should contact Enrollment Services (firstname.lastname@example.org; 513-556-1000) to understand how your aid package or specific aid awards may be related to the residency process.